Analysis 2018 – Submission Guidance

 StartDate, EndDate, Duration

 Both start and end dates should be in standard DD/MM/YYYY format.
 Exporting of dates can lead to errors, particularly if converted from text so please check your submission before sending.
+We’d also recommend that if you publish data elsewhere that the dates you use match those already published.
+Using a different date (actual vs expected vs proposed) could lead to discrepancies in the comparative assessments we perform.

 Duration needs to be in days and expressed as an integer, which we will calculate based on the start/end date difference.
 This also helps us identify errors and anomalies.
 You’d be surprised how often end dates can erroneously appear before start dates!